lue-bird/elm-typed-value/design decisions.md

 ## Enough about my choices

 I'm very much open to change stuff in the future, **so share your thoughts**!
-If you want, post something in 'Disscussions'.
+If you want, post something in 'Discussions'.